- 1. Verify Your Website With Google Search Console

 Another way to promote your website and get it in front of more eyes is through Facebook.

 If you don’t have a Facebook Business page yet, go to Facebook and create one.
-Then, add on FB every post published on your website and use the ‘Boost Post’ feature to promote your posts to a custom audience.
+Then, add every post published on your website to FB and use the ‘Boost Post’ feature to promote your posts to a custom audience.

 Promoting your Facebook posts can help improve your visibility on Google.